DigitalHammer/Scarlet/README.md

 ---

 ## **Elastic Beats Setup: Filebeat and Metricbeat**
-- Download [Filebeat](Elastic-beats-configs/filebeat-configuartion.yml) and [Metricbeat](Elastic-beats-configs/metricbeat-configuartion.yml) configuration files to the Ansible container
+- Download and edit the [Filebeat](Elastic-beats-configs/filebeat-configuartion.yml) configuration file to the Ansible container:
-    - SSH into the JumpBox, then start and attach to the Ansible container
+    - SSH into the JumpBox, then start and attach to the Ansible container (if you aren't already there)
       ```
       > ssh admin@20.69.167.144
        > sudo docker start [container_name]